aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Ceil
-Rounds value up to the next largest integer.
+Rounds the value up to the next highest integer.

 **Type**: Datatypes: Numeric